awcodify/sysctl-theme/_posts/2025-05-13-seo-optimization-with-arsxy-theme.md

 ---
 layout: post
-title: "SEO Optimization with Sysctl Theme"
+title: "SEO Optimization with Arsxy Theme"
-description: "Discover how to maximize your site's search engine visibility with Sysctl theme's built-in SEO features"
+description: "Discover how to maximize your site's search engine visibility with Arsxy theme's built-in SEO features"
 categories: Tutorial
 tags: seo search-engine-optimization jekyll theme
 author: Awcodify
 image: seo-optimization.png
 ---

 Search Engine Optimization (SEO) is crucial for ensuring your content reaches your target audience.
-Sysctl theme comes with powerful built-in SEO features that give your Jekyll site a competitive edge in search rankings.
+Arsxy theme comes with powerful built-in SEO features that give your Jekyll site a competitive edge in search rankings.

 <!--more-->

 ## SEO-First Architecture

-Sysctl theme was designed with a "SEO-first" approach, meaning search engine visibility was a primary consideration throughout the development process.
+Arsxy theme was designed with a "SEO-first" approach, meaning search engine visibility was a primary consideration throughout the development process.

 ### Core SEO Benefits